NBISweden/elixir_evaluation_evaluation/docs/results_1.md

 > to obtain a fuller picture on training quality.

-This paragraph shows that this ELIXIR group took the liberty of adding questions besides its two primary sources, even though there is a hint of uncertainty in doing so for this choice.
-This uncertainty is definitely valid, as a big meta-analysis found that 'student evaluation of teaching ratings and student learning are not related' `[Uttl et al., 2017]`: a paper that was published three years before the ELIXIR paper.
+This paragraph shows that this ELIXIR group took the liberty of adding questions besides its two primary sources.

 Again from `[Gurwitz et al., 2020]` we read: